The Property Finders

 In spite of that, compared with the statistics we quote in other reports, the data regarding the overseas property market in the Canaries is, in my view, partial at best.
 This is due to the fact that the Notaries don’t separate out the individual islands.
 They just count the Canary Islands as one unit and give one number in respect of overseas buyers in the period.
 Secondly, the breakdown from the Ministry of Development only covers two islands, Gran Canaria and Tenerife.
 In spite of these two issues I think there are some things the figures can tell us

 Where the Activity Is

-First of all, by digging into the 2019 statistics, it is clear that Gran Canaria and Tenerife dominate the overseas property market in the Canary Islands.
-Comparing the Notaries’ final total for the Canaries as a whole in 2019 with the Ministry of Development’s count over the same period for just Gran Canaria and Tenerife we see that 96% of overseas buyers chose those islands.
-In terms of split, it’s quite even; 53.2% bought in Tenerife and 46.8% in Gran Canaria.
-So, although not a complete picture it’s good enough to get a feel for where the market was just before the virus struck.
-And, of course, what happened next and where the market might be heading.
+First of all, by digging into the 2020 statistics, it is clear that Gran Canaria and Tenerife dominate the overseas property market in the Canary Islands.
+Comparing the Notaries’ final total for the Canaries as a whole in 2020 with the Ministry of Development’s count over the same period for just Gran Canaria and Tenerife we see that 95% of overseas buyers chose those islands.
+In terms of split, it’s quite even; 49.1% bought in Tenerife and 50.9% in Gran Canaria.
+So, although not a complete picture it’s good enough to get a feel for where the market is as we start to see travel restrictions loosen.